-A growing scam has emerged in which hackers remove gift cards off racks in stores where they are often kept out in the open and use a magnetic strip reader to scan account numbers.
+Last year, a new scam emerged in which hackers removed gift cards off racks in stores where they are often kept out in the open and used a magnetic strip reader to scan account numbers.
 They scratch off the material on the back to get the PIN number and apply a replacement strip.
 Unsuspecting consumers then buy the cards and are none the wiser.

 After the card is loaded with cash, the thief gets an alert that funds are on the card and then goes on a shopping spree, draining the card balance, or programs a new blank card that can be used in stores.
 Card reader/writer encoders — which conveniently come with blank credit cards — are available on online for as little as $85.

-"Before purchasing a gift card, look carefully at the packaging for any tears, wrinkles, or other indications of tampering, and see if the PIN is exposed," warns the BBB.
-"If anything looks suspicious, it's probably best to take a different card, and turn in the compromised card to the store's customer service desk."
+“Before purchasing a gift card, look carefully at the packaging for any tears, wrinkles, or other indications of tampering, and see if the PIN is exposed,” the BBB warned.
+“If anything looks suspicious, it’s probably best to take a different card, and turn in the compromised card to the store’s customer service desk.”

 - Check cards for an expiration date or fees and note any terms and conditions.

 - Use gift cards as soon as possible.
 We often lose or forget about them.

 - Buy gift cards from trusted sources.
 Avoid online auction sites, as these cards may be counterfeit or may have been obtained fraudulently.